-The answers from patients in both arms were recorded and presented as follows: The first question asked of the patient was "How comfortable are the devices?"
-Of the 104 participants, 52 took part in the IPC+TED study while 52 were fitted with MPA device.
-When level of discomfort was evaluated in TED+IPC patients, 57% reported some level of discomfort, 29% reported no effect on comfort and 14% reported comfort.
-In contrast, the reports were skewed towards being more comfortable in the MPA arm with 13%, 23%, and 64%, being responses for discomfort, no effect on comfort, and comfortable, respectively.
-The Pearson Chisquare showed that there is a significant difference in comfortability between the two groups (P<0.003).
-In response to second question "What is the extent of the wound swelling?"
-When perception of wound swelling was evaluated, 52% of IPC+TED patients had an increase in wound swelling, 17% had no change, and 31% recorded a decrease in swelling while MPA device participants recorded 22%, 30%, and 48%, respectively for the same questions.
+The answers from patients in both arms were recorded and presented as follows:

+The first question asked of the patient was, "How comfortable are the devices?"
+Of the 104 participants, 52 took part in the TED + IPC study while 52 were fitted with MPA device.
+When level of discomfort was evaluated in TED+IPC patients, 57% reported some level of discomfort, 29% reported no effect on comfort, and 14% reported comfort.
+In contrast, the reports were skewed towards being more comfortable in the MPA arm, with 13%, 23%, and 64%, being responses for discomfort, no effect on comfort, and comfortable, respectively.
+The Pearson Chi-square showed that there is a significant difference in comfort between the two groups (p<0.003).
+In response to second question, "What is the extent of the wound swelling?"
+52% of TED + IPC patients had an increase in wound swelling, 17% had no change, and 31% recorded a decrease in swelling, while MPA device participants recorded 22%, 30%, and 48%, respectively for the same questions.
 This suggests that patients who wore the MPA device had the perception of improved wound edema compared to those patients who were on standard therapy.
-The Pearson Chi-square showed that there is a significant difference in the wound swelling between the two groups (P<0.001).
-In response to third question "What was the device's influence on sleep patterns?"
-When asked about their sleep patterns, 49% of IPC+TED participants indicated no change in sleep patterns compared to 50% in the MPA arm.
-However, 31% reported a negative change in the IPC+TED compared to only 16% in the MPA group.
-Interestingly, 20% of patients reported that they had an easier time going to sleep in the IPC+TED group whereas this number was 34% in the MPA arm.
-The Pearson Chi-square showed that there is a significant difference in device's influence on sleep patterns between the two groups (P<0.02).
+The Pearson Chi-square showed that there is a significant difference in the wound swelling between the two groups (p < 0.001).

+In response to third question, "What was the device's influence on sleep patterns?"
+49% of TED + IPC participants indicated no change in sleep patterns compared to 50% in the MPA arm.
+However, 31% reported a negative change in the TED + IPC compared to only 16% in the MPA group.
+Interestingly, 20% of patients reported that they had an easier time going to sleep in the TED + IPC group, whereas this number was 34% in the MPA arm.
+The Pearson Chi-square showed that there is a significant difference in influence on sleep patterns between the two groups (p<0.02).

-In response to fourth question "What is the device's mobility after surgery?"
-After undergoing surgery, 29% of patients fitted with IPC+TED reported no effect on mobility while 28% and 43% reported difficulty and improvement in mobility respectively.
-On the other hand, MPA device created a 10% mobility difficulty with 17% reporting no change effect and 73% reporting a free and improved mobility.
-This becomes increasingly important in-patient mobility after major surgery and could have a significant impact on patient convalescence and length of stay in hospital.
-The Pearson Chi-square showed that there is a significant difference in mobility after surgery between the two groups (P<0.001).
-The final question was "Would you want to use the same device if you had another surgery?"
-Interestingly, when asked about whether patients would like to use the same modality of treatment for another operation, only 57% of IPC+TED participants acknowledged that they would use it in comparison to MPA device whose participants gave it 83%.
+In response to the fourth question, "What is the device's mobility after surgery?" after undergoing surgery, 29% of patients fitted with TED + IPC reported no effect on mobility, while 28% and 43% reported difficulty and improvement in mobility, respectively.
+On the other hand, the MPA device created a 10% mobility difficulty, with 17% reporting no change effect and 73% reporting a free and improved mobility.
+This becomes increasingly important in patient mobility after major surgery and could have a significant impact on patient convalescence and length of stay in hospital.
+The Pearson Chi-square showed that there is a significant difference in mobility after surgery between the two groups (p<0.001).

+The final question was, "Would you want to use the same device if you had another surgery?"
+Fifty-seven percent of TED + IPC participants acknowledged that they would use it in comparison to MPA device, whose participants gave it 83%.